watertap-org/watertap/docs/technical_reference/unit_models/gac.rst

 found in both Hand, 1984 and Crittenden, 2012.
 The model is estimated to have within 10% error and therefore may be applied to bed lengths shorter than the minimum length determined by the CPHSDM within the error threshold (in addition to being applicable to bed lengths greater than the minimum length determined by the CPHSDM).

 The batch operation results of the CPS are converted to approximate steady-state results for intuitive use of the model for flowsheet purposes.
-A description of the transformation is provided in Figure 1.
+A visualization of the transformation is provided in Figure 1.
+For a traditional breakthrough curve the CPHSDM method calculates the single point, single conc_ratio_replace and operational_time, highlighted on the breakthrough curve.
+This operational time is the amount of elapsed time after startup that the bed is refreshed with new GAC adsorbent.
+Steady state concentration can be analogous to all of the effluent in this operational time being stored as holdup, therefore the average concentration ratio is significantly less than concentration ratio at the time of bed replacement as many days pass before the start of the breakthrough.
+To approximate the average effluent concentration in this time frame, the breakthrough curve is numerically integrated with the trapezoid rule.
+The curve is discretized with respect to the concentration ratio instead of the (traditionally done 'x' variable) operational time due to simplicity of solving the model equations.

 .. figure:: ../../_static/unit_models/gac.png
-    :width: 1200
+    :width: 800
     :align: center

-    Figure 1. (a) The mass transfer zone movement as a constant pattern for an arbitrary time of operation where the entire MTZ is contained within the bed length.
-The dimensionless concentration of the adsorbent in both the liquid and adsorbate phase is variable in the range of the MTZ as plotted with respect to the dimensionless length of the bed. (b) The breakthrough curve is shown as a function of the elapsed time in operation of the bed.
-The dashed line indicates a breakthrough time where the bed operation will be stopped (and the partially saturated GAC will be replaced) when the effluent concentration is 50% of the inlet. (c) For the breakthrough time in b, some of the MTZ is still contained within the bed and therefore the GAC particles in this zone are not fully saturated.
-The trapezoid rule for integration is used to approximate the degree of saturation of the entire bed.
-This degree of saturation corresponds to a specific mass of contaminant adsorbed during the operation time and is used to transform the process to a steady state approximation.
+    Figure 1.
+Discretization of the breakthrough curve for the steady state approximation

 Degrees of Freedom
 ------------------
-In the default configuration of the GAC unit model there are 18 degrees of freedom in addition to the inlet state variables (i.e., temperature, pressure, component flowrates) that should be fixed for the model to be fully specified.
+In the default configuration of the GAC unit model there are 17 degrees of freedom in addition to the inlet state variables (i.e., temperature, pressure, component flowrates) that should be fixed for the model to be fully specified.
 In association with using the Freundlich adsorption isotherm and empirical model, the following 9 variables are almost always fixed and may be derived from experimental data:

    * Freundlich isotherm :math:`k` parameter
    * Freundlich isotherm :math:`\frac{1}{n}` parameter
-   * Stanton number equation parameters :math:`a_0` and :math:`a_1`
+   * Stanton number equation parameters (Hand, 1984),(Crittenden, 1987) :math:`a_0` and :math:`a_1`
-   * throughput ratio equation parameters :math:`b_0`, :math:`b_1`, :math:`b_2`, :math:`b_3` and :math:`b_4`
+   * throughput ratio equation parameters (Hand, 1984) :math:`b_0`, :math:`b_1`, :math:`b_2`, :math:`b_3` and :math:`b_4`

 Additionally, the following 9 variables are traditionally fixed:

-   * the target dimensionless concentration *or* the dimensionless concentration at the time of replacement
+   * particle apparent density
+   * particle diameter
    * empty bed contact time
-   * bed voidage
+   * bed voidage *or* particle bulk density
    * superficial velocity *or* bed length
-   * GAC particle porosity
-   * GAC particle apparent density *or* GAC particle solid density
-   * GAC particle diameter
+   * effluent to inlet concentration ratio at operational time *or* steady state approximation of average effluent to inlet concentration ratio in operational time by trapezoid rule *or* bed volumes treated
+   * surface diffusion coefficient
    * liquid phase film transfer coefficient
-   * surface diffusion coefficient

-When setting the configuration options to calculate the liquid phase film transfer coefficient and surface diffusion coefficient, these respective variables are no longer specified and 3 newly introduced variables must be fixed.
+When setting the configuration options to calculate the surface diffusion coefficient and liquid phase film transfer coefficient, these respective variables are no longer specified and 4 newly introduced variables must be fixed.
 This excludes new variables or parameters that may be required to be specified within the property package when called by the GAC model.
 This is a net result of 19 degrees of freedom.
 Newly utilized variables that must be fixed include:

+   * shape correction factor
-   * GAC particle sphericity
+   * particle_porosity
    * tortuosity of the path that the adsorbate must take as compared to the radius
    * surface-to-pore diffusion flux ratio